You are here

 Candidates holding initial New York certification in areas other than those listed above must consult with the department chair prior to enrollment to discuss program completion.
 You may also review the required courses for the program by downloading the advising form for professional certification here.

-Candidates not seeking New York State teaching certification, but are interested in applying educational pedagogy in a variety of classroom/non-classroom contexts, may pursue a concentration or take a handcrafted set of electives based upon student's interests and career goals.
+Candidates not seeking New York State teaching certification, but are interested in applying educational pedagogy in a variety of classroom/non-classroom contexts, may pursue electives in a particular focal area, or take a handcrafted set of electives based upon student's interests and career goals.

 Each student will meet with and design a program that includes educational pedagogy cornerstones such as philosophical foundations, research, curriculum & evaluation, technology in education, and more.
 Further, a culminating research project is designed to assist the student with synthesizing the fundamental concepts of education into a skillset that can be utilized immediately in the workplace.
 Review the option "B" advising form here to understand the course layout and options.

-This program offers a series of concentrations that are designed to provide a student with additional depth in particular areas related to education, introduce interdisciplinary learning by combining educational pedagogy with practice based curriculum such as leadership, human resources, and technology.
-Click on each concentration below to read the description, and a list of what courses you will take to satisfy the requirements of the concentration:
+This program offers a series of focus areas that are designed to provide a student with additional depth in particular areas related to education, introduce interdisciplinary learning by combining educational pedagogy with practice based curriculum such as leadership or human resources, wilderness education and technology.
+Click on each link below to read the description, and a list of what courses you could take in particular functional areas or interdisciplinary study:

-Be sure to contact any member of the CGS team, or the program coordinator (info above) to discuss the program, and these concentrations.
-Individualized elective course planning is also available for candidates not seeking these concentrations.
+Be sure to contact any member of the CGS team, or the program coordinator (info above) to discuss the program.

 “Potsdam’s graduate program afforded me great opportunities that allowed me to excel as a future educator and stand out among a crowded field of job seekers.”